How To Keep Earring From Sinking Into Ear?

 Aside from the risks of earring loss, there are a variety of problems that may arise, including infection, skin irritation, and earring movement.
 You'll want to be prepared if you have any type of problem.

 It can be scary and also embarrassing if you don't know how or why it is happening.
-In this article, we will discuss what sinking earrings is, why it happens, and what you can do about them.
+In this article, we will discuss what sinking earrings are, why it happens, and what you can do about them.

-What Does It Mean When Your Earring Sinks Into Your Ear?
+What Does It Mean When Your Earring Sinks into Your Ear?

 One minute the earring may be visible but gradually, you notice that it is disappearing into the skin.